ckeditor/ckeditor4/tests/plugins/iosscroll/manual/iosscroll.md

 ## Test scenario #1

 1. Scroll page down until editable is on top of view.
 1. Put focus caret in any line of editable content.
+Check especially typing into the super long paragraph.
 1. Start typing with on screen keyboard using letter keys and auto-complete.

 ### Expected result